Pam Bondi’s Brother Suffers Blowout Loss in Bid to Lead DC Bar - Washingtonian

 Brad Bondi, a white collar defense litigator at a prestigious international firm—and the little brother of Pam Bondi, Trump’s attorney general—lost big time.
 He got 9 percent of the vote.

 Diane Seltzer, an employment lawyer who has served on the board of the DC Bar for years, received 91 percent of votes.
-She’ll now lead the nonprofit organization for a year, starting on July 1.
+She’ll now become the organization’s president-elect, starting on July 1.

 More than 38,000 of the district’s lawyers voted in this election— many more than usual and roughly five times the number from last year’s election.